dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Request

 `version` (`text`): The version of the standard used.
-If the wallet does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.
+If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

 `network`: Network details on which the call should be executed.
 - `chainId` (`text`) - The chain id of the network as described in the [CAIP-2](https://github.com/icvc/icp-namespace/blob/caip2/caip2.md) standard.